 General Tristan pointed to something on the screen and bit her lip before she spoke.

 “This is the least dangerous compound we can use on her and so far, it’s been the most effective.
-Add more of it while the remainder is still in her system and we’ll see if we can get anymore details.”
+Add a little more of it while the remainder is still in her system and we’ll see if we can get any more details.”

 Armie sat back in his seat and tapped furiously on the keys as Maggie laid her head back.
 Fear was closing in on her fast but she wasn’t going to forget the procedure.
 She knew how this worked.
 She had to close her eyes, stabilize her breathing, and not move a muscle until the cold feeling passed through the IV and into her arm.
 General Tristan had moved back to Maggie’s right side and spoke with a voice that was edged with concern.

 Maggie fought the urge to nod and drew in one last deep breath before the cold feeling arrived.
 She closed her eyes and instantly felt that she was falling.
 She opened them and grimaced as she saw herself drawing closer and closer to the black sea.
 Maggie had no time to scream.
 Her body slammed into the water and she felt the same warmth return, wrapping around her once more.
 She felt the water wrap around her ankles, trying to pull her under but she fought it, reaching for the surface.
 She grit her teeth as she kicked her legs furiously, trying to push the water away from her with her arms.
 Her lungs burned for air as she struggled, feeling her heart race faster and faster with every second.